RobertBiehl/caffe2-ios/README.md

 ## 📄 License

-Caffe2Swift is available under the MIT license.
+Caffe2Swift is available under the Apache License 2.0.
 See the LICENSE file for more info.

 Caffe2 is released under the [BSD 2-Clause license](https://github.com/Yangqing/caffe2/blob/master/LICENSE).